athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 2/Spark Troll (1-2).md

     desc: "`pf2:1` Barbed Tongue +7 (finesse, reach 10 feet, unholy)\n__Damage__  1d4 piercing"

   - name: "Lightning Blast"
-    desc: "`pf2:2` (concentrate,electricity,primal) The spark troll calls lightning down from the sky, then redirects it out from their hands in a 40-foot line.
+    desc: "`pf2:2` (concentrate,electricity,primal) The spark troll calls lightning down from the sky, then redirects it out from their hands in a @Template[line|distance:40].
 Creatures in the line take 1d4 electricity damage (DC 16 Reflex check save)."

 ```